Who Are We?

 - Data on persons with long-term disabilities – There is insufficient national information to plan improvements in services.
 How many people in Canada live with long-term disabilities?
 How much is spent on people with long-term disabilities?
 How many individuals are on waiting lists for services, support, or housing?

-- Connecting with Canadian politicians and policy makers – We are meeting with those in politics and figuring out who would support a national solution.
+- Canadian politicians and policy makers – We are meeting with people in politics to find out who will support a national solution.

-- Bringing together disability groups – Many experts have told us we will only be effective if disability groups (including family groups, persons with disabilities, service providers, disability policy advocacy organizations, and labour unions) unite with one message.
-We are reaching out to these groups to achieve a unified effort for change.
+- Diverse disability groups – Experts have told us we will only achieve change if disability groups unite behind a common message (including family groups, persons with disabilities, service providers, disability policy advocacy organizations and labour unions), so we aim to bring everyone together to amplify our voices through a collective vision.